NoBrainerORM/nobrainer.io/docs/validation.md

 For performance reasons, NoBrainer only performs uniqueness validations when the involved fields change.

+The uniqueness validator uses distributed locks to ensure race-free semantics.
+Read more about this in the [Distributed Lock](/docs/types) section.

 ### Using scopes

 The uniqueness validator accept a `:scope` option which can be a field, or an